Hidden Trail leads to Coal Mine Scar in Kananaskis Country, Alberta, Canada.

-Our trek takes us west and north up gentle, consistent grade road to the junction with the Centennial Trail heading left (west) to the Coal Mine Scar.
-We decide to continue straight on less used road and after a short offtrail foray into meadow, and a bushwhack back to the trail, we arrive at the location of an old mining cabin.
+The trek heads west and north up gentle, consistent grade road to the junction with the Centennial Trail heading left (west) to the Coal Mine Scar.
+The decision to continue straight on less used road includes a short off-trail foray into meadow, and a bushwhack back to the trail, prior to arrival at the location of an old mining cabin.

-Nearby, trees host evidence bears have recently marked territory here.
-A short walk from the old, metal-clad cabin we discover the remnants of the water well, littered with debris from decades past.
+Nearby, trees host evidence wildlife has recently been active here.
+A short walk from the old, metal-clad cabin the sparse remnants of the water well remain, littered with debris from decades past.

-Our trail leads to Coal Mine Scar, a reclaimed coal strip mining operation.
-Although I have been here many times.
-I have not previously noticed the lifespan markings on a smooth boulder near the top of Coal Mine Scar.
-I am curious.
+The trail leads to Coal Mine Scar, a reclaimed coal strip mining operation.
+Although many hikes have culminated here, the lifespan markings on a smooth boulder near the top of Coal Mine Scar have previously remained unnoticed.
 From this vantage point, there are spectacular views of the Kananaskis Valley.

 Coal Mine Scar is a grassy field created after the open-pit coal mine closed in 1952 and was filled in to create the large meadow which is a landmark on the southeast flank of Mount Allan.
-It is a welcome, homeward-bound marker on the descent from Olympus Summit on Mount Allan which hosts Nakiska and the incredible Centennial Ridge Trail in the shadow of 3,107 m (10.194 ft) Mount Lougheed.
+Coal Mine Scar is a welcome, homeward-bound marker on the descent from Olympus Summit on Mount Allan which hosts Nakiska and the incredible Centennial Ridge Trail in the shadow of 3,107 m (10,194 ft) Mount Lougheed.

-Coal Mine Scar is our place to enjoy lunch in the sun.
-Justin scrambles to explore the face of the ridge while Cheyenne and I enjoy solo walks down the slope of the grassy plain wile relaxation time away in the presence of spectacular vistas across mountain-surrounded Kananaskis Valley and Mount Kidd.
+Coal Mine Scar is a grand place to enjoy lunch in the sun.
+Scrambles to explore the face of the ridge and solo walks down the slope of the grassy plain wile relaxation time away in the presence of spectacular vistas across mountain-surrounded Kananaskis Valley and Mount Kidd.

 From this day's high point on Mount Allan, the huge meadow of Coal Mine Scar is minimized below us.
-I illustrate the Sherpa Step.
-We rest and appreciate the sun, the fresh breeze, good company and the good fortune we have to be in close proximity to the natural wonders of Kananaskis Country in Alberta.
+Rest and appreciation of the sun, the fresh breeze, good company and good fortune are easy to enjoy in close proximity to the natural wonders of Kananaskis Country in Alberta.

-We return to Ribbon Creek the way we came and make our separate ways back to Calgary.
-It has been a grand day and a pleasant departure from my customary mode of hiking solo.
+The return to Ribbon Creek parking is achieved via a similar route taken in for the return drive to Calgary after a grand day and a pleasant departure from the customary mode of hiking solo.